 After a few decades, Kelantan remains one of the states in Malaysia that don’t have cinemas.
 The state government, however, recently insisted that they have never banned the opening of cinemas, but cinema operators would have to adhere to some rules.

-One of the strict rules includes LIGHTS ON – no shows are allowed to be played in the dark to avoid ‘unhealthy’ activities from opening.
+One of the strict rules includes LIGHTS ON – no shows are allowed to be played in the dark in order to avoid ‘unhealthy’ activities.

 The chairman of the State Islamic Development, Da’wah, Information, and Public Relations Committee, Asri Mat Daud, said that the cinema issue is an old issue and many explanations have been made by the state government before.